 In 1975, five Londonderry friends began playing in local pubs as The Undertones.
-Remarkably, the line-up of Sharkey, Bradley, Doherty and the O’Neill’s would not change throughout the group’s subsequent eight-year career.
+Remarkably, the line-up of Feargal Sharkey, Mickey Bradley, Billy Doherty and the O’Neill’s – John and Damian – would not change throughout the group’s subsequent eight-year career.

 Feargal Sharkey had been a scoutmaster and a regular winner of a traditional Irish singing competition called the Feis when he joined The Undertones.
 He also worked at Radio Rentals, which came in handy for nicking bubble wrap to use to soundproof Mrs Simms’ shed so they could rehearse there.